krvivi28/cn_test_codes/lecture-6/topic-2/problem/problemStatement.md

 # Render Blog Form

     1.Implement a route handler for a GET request to "/createblog" in index.js.
     2.Call and complete the renderBlogForm function defined in blog.controller.js to render the "renderBlogForm" view and return it as the response.

 # Render Blogs

-    1. Implement a route handler for a GET request to "/" in index.js.
+    1.Implement a route handler for a GET request to "/" in index.js.
     2.Call and complete the renderBlogs function defined in blog.controller.js to render the "blogs" view using data from the "blogs" array in blog.model.js.

 # Add New Blog